1jour1vin

 About the estate:

 In the Jongieux region, the Château de la Mar stands out against the undulating hillsides.
-It is a former 13th-century fortified house that once belonged to the Count of Mareste, who gave his name to the prized Marestel wine.
+It is a former 13th-century fortified house that once belonged to the Count of Mareste, after whom the prized Marestel wine is named.
 In 2009, the property was taken over by Jean-Paul Richard, a businessman and entrepreneur, who revived the vineyard’s operations; since 2013, he has added a guesthouse with five rooms.
-This specialist in Roussette (of the 6.5 hectares of vineyards, 5 are Marestel) produces several gourmet single-vineyard cuvées that build in complexity on the palate, driven by rich ripeness and a generous profile.
+This specialist in Roussette (of the 6.5 hectares of vineyards, 5 are Marestel cru) produces several gourmet single-vineyard cuvées that build in complexity on the palate, driven by rich ripeness and a generous profile.
 Special mention goes to the new Pinot Noir cuvée—the pleasant surprise of the year!

 Hachette Wine Guide